anoma/juvix-docs/docs/tutorials/learn.juvix.md

 compiler treats it specially and generates efficient code using appropriate CPU instructions.

+### Evaluation order

+By default, evaluation in Juvix is _eager_ (or _strict_), meaning that the arguments to a function are fully evaluated before applying the function.
+Only logical operators `||` and `&&` are treated specially and evaluated lazily.
+These special functions cannot be partially applied (see [Partial application and higher-order functions](./learn.juvix.md#partial-application-and-higher-order-functions) below).

 ## Pattern matching

 The patterns in function clauses do not have to match on a single constructor –